mwaniki9322/instagram/README.md

-# Picasso Gallery
+# InstaPics
-#### This is a personal gallery that allows a user to post pictures of things they are interested in.
+#### This is an instagram clone,it allows users to upload pctures and also view pictures from other people.
 #### By Dennis Mwaniki